DioxusLabs/dioxus/docs/guide/src/en/getting_started/fullstack.md

 ## Conclusion

 That's it!
 You've created a full-stack Dioxus app.
-You can find more examples of full-stack apps and information about how to integrate with other frameworks and desktop renderers in the [dioxus-server examples directory](https://github.com/DioxusLabs/dioxus/tree/master/packages/server/examples).
+You can find more examples of full-stack apps and information about how to integrate with other frameworks and desktop renderers in the [dioxus-fullstack examples directory](https://github.com/DioxusLabs/dioxus/tree/master/packages/server/examples).